awsdocs/ec2-image-builder-user-guide/doc_source/toe-get-started.md

 **Download the AWSTOE application**

    To install AWSTOE, choose the appropriate download link for your architecture and platform\.
 For the full list of application download links, see [AWSTOE downloads](toe-component-manager.md#toe-downloads)
+**Important**
+AWS is phasing out support for TLS versions 1\.0 and 1\.1\.
+To access the S3 bucket for AWSTOE downloads, you must update your client software to use TLS version 1\.2 or later by March 31, 2023\.
+For more information, see this [AWS Security Blog post](http://aws.amazon.com/blogs/security/tls-1-2-required-for-aws-endpoints/)\.

 1.